Haonter/ECommerce/README.md

 - 😎 My vision is to learn more every day about the world of web development both in the front-end and in the back-end.

-- 😄 If you like this project, I would appreciate to much if you give a star to this repository.
+-😄 If you like this project, I would appreciate to much if you give a star to this repository.

-- 😄 Si te gustó éste proyecto, agradecería mucho si le dieras una estrella a este repositorio.
+-😄 Si te gustó éste proyecto, agradecería mucho si le das una estrella a este repositorio.